History of Hong Kong in Timeline

 In 2016, Education University of Hong Kong attained full university status.

-August 2017: Historic Temperature Extremes
+August 2017: Historic Temperature Extremes at the Hong Kong Observatory and Wetland Park

-On August 22, 2017, the historic temperature extreme at the Hong Kong Observatory reached 36.6 °C (97.9 °F).
-The highest recorded temperature in all of Hong Kong also occurred on August 22, 2017, reaching 39.0 °C (102 °F) at Wetland Park.
+On August 22, 2017, the historic temperature extreme at the Hong Kong Observatory was 36.6 °C (97.9 °F) and 39.0 °C (102 °F) at Wetland Park.

-2017: Decline in film production
+2017: Decline in Film Production

-December 2018: Stock Exchange Market Capitalisation
+December 2018: Market Capitalisation of Hong Kong Stock Exchange

-As of December 2018, the Hong Kong Stock Exchange had a market capitalisation of HK$30.4 trillion (US$3.87 trillion).
+As of December 2018, the market capitalisation of the Hong Kong Stock Exchange was HK$30.4 trillion (US$3.87 trillion).

 In 2018, Hang Seng University of Hong Kong attained full university status.

-June 2019: Mass Protests Erupt
+June 2019: Mass protests against extradition bill

-2019: Large-scale Protests
+2019: Large-scale protests

 June 2020: National Anthem Ordinance passed